mialkin/docs/go/go-syntax.md

 }
 ```

-Whoever is using your package, needs to use the constructor to create a new struct instance:
+Whoever is using your package needs to use the constructor to create a new struct instance:

 ```go
 twentyDollars := money.NewMoney(20, "USD")